How to Keep Cell Phones Charged During a Power Outage

 The best way to make sure your phone doesn’t run out of charge during a power outage is to keep plenty of spare battery power stored specifically for emergencies.
 If you know a major storm is on the way, fully charge all your devices ahead of time.
 This is especially important because the USB ports on a fully-charged laptop can charge cell phone batteries for hours.

-While it might seem counterintuitive to use one battery-powered device to charge another, it’s better in an emergency if your phone (the device that can connect to a 4G network) has power instead of a device that relies on a WiFi connection.
+While it might seem counterintuitive to use one battery-powered device to charge another, it’s better in an emergency if your phone (the device that can connect to a 4G network) has power instead of a device that requires a WiFi connection.

 Invest In Power Banks